Snrasha/AnodeHeartModdings/Readme.md

 - https://snrasha.github.io/ for some examples.
 - Unzip the content on the ModAssets

+# Universal
+Dependency Library, used for common function for modders.
+Implement also GUI.

 # Texture Replacement
 This is a universal mod for replace sprite, you need to add yourself sprites.
 Sprites need to be on the ModAssets of the game folder.